coshinen/blog/pages/quotes.md

 > Steve Jobs, [Text of Steve Jobs' Commencement address (2005)](https://news.stanford.edu/2005/06/14/jobs-061505){:target="_blank"}:
 > * Stay Hungry.
 Stay Foolish.
 > * Your time is limited, so don't waste it living someone else's life.
 Don't be
-> trapped by dogma - which is living with the results of other people's thinking
+> trapped by dogma - which is living with the results of other people's
-> .
-Don't let the noise of others' opinions drown out your own inner voice.
-And
+> thinking.
+Don't let the noise of others' opinions drown out your own inner
-> most important, have the courage to follow your heart and intuition.
-They
+> voice.
+And most important, have the courage to follow your heart and
-> somehow already know what you truly want to become.
-Everything else is
+> intuition.
+They somehow already know what you truly want to become.
+Everything
-> secondary.
+> else is secondary.

 > Linus Torvalds, [Re: log-buf-len dynamic](https://lkml.org/lkml/2003/9/23/215){:target="_blank"}, [Reference](https://shlomif.livejournal.com/39215.html){:target="_blank"}:
 > * Those that can, do.
 Those that can't, complain.